loo-al/Buffer_Overflow/README.md

 ![stepping](step_in_gdb.png)

 ## 3rd Attempt (successful)
-Despite not gaining root access, I was able to overflow the buffer:
+Despite not gaining root access, I was able to overflow the buffer.

 ![overflow](seg_fault.png)

 I successfully removed the aslr randomization, but wasn't able to gain root access.

 ![root](no_root.png)

+The buffer overflow in apparent from the segmentation fault.

 When calculating the offsets the return address minus the buffer adress was 0xbff5c338 - 0xbff5c2d0 = 104.
 Adding 104 + 4 = 108, should give access to the return address pointer and hijack it.

 Adding 200-300 more to ebp will over over flow the buffer into arbitrary code execution in the stack, found in exploit.c file.